 Why else would Fuller cast a dead ringer for Orson Welles in the role of an asylum guard (read: studio exec) who tells our intensely unreliable, mentally deranged, and sexually repressed hero (read: Hollywood filmmaker), “This is your table from now on,” except to lay out an elaborately ironic commentary on the studio caste system that victimized both directors?
 In a sly reference to Charles Foster Kane, the Welles stand-in even snarls to our journalist protagonist, “Born phonies, all you newspaper men.”

 Johnny demands that his sexy, nest-craving girlfriend Cathy (Constance Towers) sell the ruse by pretending to be his sister, and by having him committed for “attempted incest.”
 It would seem that a brother-sister relationship is more in line with Johnny’s mindset, anyway, and there is a strong suggestion that Johnny’s obsession with gaining admittance to the asylum is a sort of subliminal self-diagnosis, an elaborate plot to forestall domestic bliss with Cathy.
-Yet on his first night in the asylum, Johnny envisions Cathy undulating across his slumbering form, and awakes in terror as she whispers, “I have a right to find another.”
+However, on his first night in the asylum, Johnny envisions Cathy undulating across his slumbering form, and awakes in terror as she whispers, “I have a right to find another.”
 The head doctor at the asylum diagnoses Johnny with “internal sexual conflict.”
-You think?
+Do you think?

-In Shock Corridor, madness is something that people share, like patriotism or love-making or a flu virus, and one of the script’s most sublimely absurd story beats is the way that the fever of insanity unexpectedly breaks into flashes of lucidity.
-Johnny works his way through a list of deranged witnesses to the murder, integrating into their insanity and pouncing on their brief psychological cloud breaks for bits of evidence.
+In Shock Corridor, madness is something that people share, like patriotism or love-making or a flu virus, and one of the script’s most sublimely absurd story beats is the way that the fever of insanity unexpectedly breaks into flashes of clarity.
+Johnny works his way through a list of deranged witnesses to the murder, integrating into their madness and pouncing on their brief psychological cloud breaks for bits of evidence.
 The witnesses form a funhouse mirror room of perverted American dreams – the American GI-turned-Commie rat-turned Confederate general; an astrophysicist with the mind and moral center of a child; and the film’s most profoundly offensive character, a black man so damaged by racist invective that he imagines himself to be a white Klansman.

-There are outlandish and out-sized moments in Shock Corridor – the attack of the nymphos, the indoor rainstorm, Cathy’s Expressionist musical number, a fistfight in the hydrotherapy chamber, the asylum’s noir-ish shadows – but it all feels strangely organic and logical, like insanity must feel to the insane.
+There are outlandish and out-sized moments in Shock Corridor – the attack of the nymphos, the indoor rainstorm, Cathy’s Expressionist musical number, a fistfight in the hydrotherapy chamber, the asylum’s noir-ish shadows – but it all feels strangely organic and logical, much like insanity must seem to the insane.
 Semi-incredulous hilarity and genuine discomfort become inseparable, culminating in the classic moment where Johnny’s doctor despondently stares out a window and says, “What a tragedy…an insane mute will win the Pulitzer Prize” (this was before Thomas Pynchon took the prize, remember).

 The end of Shock Corridor goes the opposite route of Alfred Hitchcock’s Psycho, another movie about a deranged protagonist released just a few years prior.
-Instead of comfortably contextualizing Johnny’s madness, offering a stepladder back into the world of the psychologically unblemished, Fuller denies us the smooth corners of easy resolution.
+Instead of comfortably contextualizing Johnny’s madness, offering a stepladder back into the world of the psychologically unblemished, Fuller denies us the smooth corners of simple resolution.
 Johnny solves the murder, savagely beating a confession out of the killer, and goes on to write his career-making and Pulitzer Prize-winning article.
 However, it turns out that post-asylum period was just another “flash of sanity,” and as the film closes, Johnny has completely crashed into catatonic schizophrenia.
-Psycho is a movie about madness; Shock Corridor IS madness, and as such it is Fuller’s consummate statement on the world of filmmaking.
+Psycho is a movie about madness; Shock Corridor IS madness, and as such, it is Fuller’s consummate statement on the world of filmmaking.